igrahek/OnlineExperimentsManual/README.md

 Install Psiturk within a new conda environment.
 Psiturk currently runs only on Linux and MacOS.
 Python 3.7 currently works well with Psiturk, so we install that version in our conda environment.

 ### Install Anaconda or Miniconda
-https://docs.anaconda.com/anaconda/install/index.html
+** Make sure to install in a reasonable folder (do not install on top of all of your other files) https://docs.anaconda.com/anaconda/install/index.html

 ### Create a conda environment